 Find out how running a mile a day can help keep you healthy, improve your mood, and make you happier.

-If you want to run a mile a day, start by walking around your block.
+If you want to run a mile daily, start by walking around your block.

-Once you’ve done this a few times, you can start increasing your speed.
-Running a mile a day may seem like a lot at first, but it’s actually not that difficult.
-You just need to make sure that you’re consistent and that you don’t overdo it.
+Once you’ve done this a few times, you can increase your speed.
+Running a mile a day may seem like a lot at first, but it’s not that difficult.
+You need to ensure that you’re consistent and don’t overdo it.

 If you want to run a: